ieeta-pt/GeoDropdown.js/README.md

 serve
 ```

+If you open [http://localhost:3000/demo](http://localhost:3000/demo) you should be able to see the components working.

 ## Server Side:
 ### How to make it run
 There is a docker-compose file to run this application.
 Therefore, if you want to run geodropdown, just go to geowebservice folder and run the following commands: